My Quiet Kitchen

 • Lemon - don't skip it!
 A small amount of lemon juice adds tang and rounds out the cheesy flavor of the sauce.

-• White miso - or other mellow variety such as chickpea; I use the Miso Masters brand.
-You can usually find miso near the tofu at the grocery store; sometimes you'll find a shelf-stable variety on the aisle near other Japanese ingredients.
+I use the Miso Masters brand.
+You can usually find miso in the coolers near tofu at the grocery store.
+Sometimes you'll find a shelf-stable variety on the aisle near other Japanese ingredients.

 • Pasta - any type and shape of pasta you like is great here.
 I prefer spaghetti or angel hair instead of fettuccine since this sauce is not as over-the-top flavorful as a traditional, heavy alfredo.
 Small shapes like penne and rotini are also good.